presetslrdev/ElatoAI/README.md

 ---

-**If you find this project interesting or useful, drop a GitHub ⭐️.
-It helps a lot!**
+**Check out our hardware offerings at [Elato AI Products](https://www.elatoai.com/).
+If you find this project interesting or useful, support us by starring this project on GitHub. ⭐**